 Then the “Bad News” -_-

-- You’ll need brushes not used for Genesis Heatset Paints (or any type of oil paint) in the past – or make sure you have washed yours very thoroughly with dishwashing detergent so that no synthetic oil residue remains in the brush at all.
+- You’ll need brushes not used for Genesis Heatset Paints (or any type of oil paint) in the past – or make sure you have washed yours very thoroughly with dishwashing detergent so that no synthetic oil residue remains in the brush.

 - Since these are AIR DRY paints, you won't be able to leave them on your palette, but will have to store the leftover thinned paints in airtight jars.
 You can purchase several sizes of jars from HunnyBuns Reborn Supply.
 I also carry a neat new palette that has 12 little jars with snap tops on it.
 Seems custom-made for these paints.